 10 Types of Mental Imagery You Can Experience and Learn to Use

-We experience many different types of imagery.
-Those who wish to create, innovate, and clear the fog of confusion, know how to activate and use them.
-But to do that, one must first understand the different types you can experience.
+Those who wish to create, innovate, and clear the fog of confusion know how to exercise their imagination.
+But to do that, you must first understand the ten different types you can experience.

 Written by Murray Johannsen.
-I welcome connections via LinkedIn or directly from this website
+The author welcomes connections via LinkedIn or directly on this website.

 “A single correct image is worth more than tons of verbiage, which overloads and restricts the mind.” — (Garfield, 1984. page 80)